Our [ CoQ10 ] supplement is replaced with Ubiquinol.

 1. Masses in the abdomen.
 Say your vet palpates a growth or abnormality in the abdomen, or X-rays show a possible mass.
 An ultrasound can often tell you what organs are affected and if surgery is the right option.

 Before general use of ultrasound, we did many more exploratory surgeries with much less information about what we were going to find.
 Today, an ultrasound before surgery can give your pet the best chance of survival or prevent that pet from having surgery at all.
+2. Bladder and kidneys.
+Ultrasounds help us to look inside the bladder, the kidneys, the prostate or uterus.
+If your pet is having problems urinating, recurrent infections or bloodwork shows kidney problems or infection, an ultrasound can be invaluable.

+Ultrasound makes the diagnosis of a bladder tumor, for example, much easier.
+An ultrasound can show us if your furhead has a tumor, where it is located in the bladder, and if surgery carries a fair to good prognosis.
 3. Adrenal glands.
 You have probably heard a bunch about Cushing’s disease (hyperadrenocorticism) in older dogs and how frustrating it can be to diagnose and treat.
 Ultrasound lets us look at the small adrenal glands, difficult to see on plain X-rays, and gives us another piece of the Cushing’s puzzle.

 There are many other things discovered on an abdominal ultrasound, but my take-home message is simple.
 If your vet thinks an ultrasound is warranted, it can save you time and money in the long run, get you a quicker diagnosis, and either save your fur bundle from unnecessary surgery or get him lifesaving surgery more quickly, and in the right facility.